 The ADAPT methods and standards were created by the original and most experienced coaches of the discipline, and are constantly being refined and updated with the latest coaching science while also maintaining the spirit, values and principles of the discipline.
 It represents a set of coaching standards with which practitioners can learn how to pass on the fundamental principles, methods and values of the art accurately, safely and competently.

-Recognised on the European Qualifications Framework as well as by the American Council of Exercise (ACE), National Academy Of Sports Medicine (NASM), and government sports authorities such as Unione Italiana Sport Per tutti Nazionale and Sport England, A.D.A.P.T. is delivered worldwide to support and develop thousands of professional coaches.
+Recognised on the European Qualifications Framework as well as by the American Council of Exercise (ACE), National Academy Of Sports Medicine (NASM), CPD Standards in the UK, and government sports authorities such as Unione Italiana Sport Per tutti Nazionale and Sport England, A.D.A.P.T. is delivered worldwide to support and develop thousands of professional coaches.